rmorais01/leaderboard-service/README.md

 kubectl apply -f redis-deployment.yaml
 ```

 This will create three pods with replicas of the Redis server and sentinel on each pod.
 We now have a fully automated Kubernetes deployment, which is reliable and scalable.
 You can increase the replicas by updating the replicas specified in redis-deployment.yaml and applying the changes with the same command as above.
-Kubernetes will apply the changes.
+Kubernetes will manage the changes.

 Verify that there are now three pods with Redis slave and sentinel running.